chenhsong/chenhsong.github.io/iChen/doc/cpp_integration_api_reference.md

 ### Usage

-Sends *action codes* representing the machine's current action to an iChen® 4.0 Server.
+Sends *action codes* representing the machine's current action to an iChen® Server 4 instance.

 ### Syntax